Home/Articles/News

 AR-15

-Osight-R at NRAAM 2026: Olight's Enclosed Red Dot Takes On Holosun AEMS and EOTech header image
+Osight-R at NRAAM 2026: Phoenix-Built Enclosed Red Dot Takes On Holosun AEMS and EOTech header image

-Osight-R at NRAAM 2026: Olight's Enclosed Red Dot Takes On Holosun AEMS and EOTech
+Osight-R at NRAAM 2026: Phoenix-Built Enclosed Red Dot Takes On Holosun AEMS and EOTech

-Olight brought its new Osight optics line to NRAAM 2026 with the Osight-R: an enclosed-emitter rifle red dot built in the square EOTech/Holosun AEMS mold, with a 2 MOA center dot + 64 MOA ring reticle, a dedicated NV button, flip-down lens covers, and an integrated QD mount.
-Hands-on first impressions suggest a more robust build than the AEMS at a likely lower price than EOTech.
+Osight, the Phoenix, Arizona optics company, brought the Osight-R to NRAAM 2026: an enclosed-emitter rifle red dot built in the square EOTech/Holosun AEMS mold, with a 2 MOA center dot + 65 MOA ring reticle, a dedicated NV button, removable flip-down lens covers, and a swappable Aimpoint T1/T2-footprint picatinny base.
+Battery life runs up to 180,000 hours, MSRP is targeted under $300, and release is Mid-Summer 2026.

 The Bottom Line

-• Form factor: Enclosed-emitter rifle red dot, square EOTech/AEMS-style housing with integrated QD picatinny mount
+• Form factor: Enclosed-emitter rifle red dot, square EOTech/AEMS-style housing on the Aimpoint T1/T2 footprint with a swappable picatinny base (standard AR-15 sightline + low-profile, both included)

-• Controls: + / - brightness buttons plus a dedicated NV button on the left side; flip-down front and rear lens covers standard, optional honeycomb kill flash
+• Controls: + / - brightness buttons plus a dedicated NV button on the left side; removable flip-down front and rear lens covers, optional honeycomb kill flash

 • Build:Hands-on reports describe it as "more robust" than the Holosun AEMS with no visible parallax through the glass